aaronkvanmeerten/otalk-server/README.md

-# OTalk XMPP Server
+# Otalk XMPP Server

-Any XMPP server that supports websockets would work, but Prosody also supports some extra features that makes OTalk nicer to use, like message archiving.
+Any XMPP server that supports websockets would work, but Prosody also supports some extra features that makes Otalk nicer to use, like message archiving.

+We do plan to create a packaged Docker image soon.

 ## Installation